 You can get help in only a fraction of the time required for traditional therapy.
 There are over 30 positive studies which have shown that EMDR is able to accomplish therapy benefits that previously took years to accomplish with only a few treatments.

 There are eight phases in EMDR therapy.
 For part of the session, eye movements or other bilateral stimulation are used.
 First, your clinician will determine which memory to target.
-The patient will be asked to use their eyes to track the therapist’s hand as it moves back and forth across the client’s field of vision as they hold different aspects of that event or thought in mind.
+The patient will be asked to use their eyes to track the therapist’s hand as it moves back and forth across the client’s field of vision as they hold different aspects of the targeted memory in mind.

-Patients successfully concluding EMDR therapy feel enabled by the very experiences that once debased or traumatized them.
+Patients successfully concluding EMDR therapy feel enabled by the very experiences that once degraded or traumatized them.
 The individual is transformed as their psychological wounds are healed.

 The most predictable outcome of eye movement desensitization and reprocessing is that a patient’s thoughts, feelings, and behavior reach a healthy resolution without detailed discussions of the trauma or “doing homework” as used in other therapies.